 Once again do not use it on chip pan fires.
 The horn can also get very cold and ice can form on the horn if it isn’t frost-free; you don’t want your hand sticking to it.

 Wet Chemical Extinguisher – Yellow/Canary Label

 Wet chemical extinguishers are used for fires involving cooking oils and solids such as wood, cardboard and paper.
 The extinguisher releases a solution of potassium acetate that sprays a mist over the fire.
 The mist cools the fire and the salt from the potassium reacts with the oil which turns it into soap.
 When putting out a fire make sure you use the entire wet chemical to ensure the fire is out.
 When applying the chemical spray; administer the solution in circular movements over the fire carefully and slowly to avoid any splashes.

 To learn more about Fire Safety, book online onto one of our open Fire Warden or Fire Awareness course dates.
-The course is available in Manchester, Liverpool, Bolton, Watford, Hull, Leeds, Sheffield and Derby.Back to News View Our Courses
+The course is available in Manchester, Liverpool, Wigan, Watford, Hull, Leeds, Sheffield and Derby.Back to News View Our Courses